AndrewJBateman/angular-api-datatable/README.md

 ## :books: General info

-* [Angular DataTables library](https://l-lin.github.io/angular-datatables/#/welcome) for building complex HTML tables using DataTables [JQuery plug-in](https://datatables.net/)
+* Angular DataTables library used for building complex HTML tables using DataTables
-* [Rest Countries API v3](https://restcountries.com/#api-endpoints-v3-all) endpoint used for country JSON data
+* [REST Countries API v3](https://restcountries.com/#api-endpoints-v3-all) endpoint used for country JSON data
+* Not possible to use data Observable in HTML with `| async` because DataTables operates on JASON data so requires subscription to the data Observable.

 ## :camera: Screenshots